Nevada County DUI Causing Injury Lawyer

 Is this a strike?

 A felony DUI-injury conviction becomes a strike if the court makes a great-bodily-injury finding.
-That's one of the most serious consequences at stake, and defeating that finding is a priority.
+That's one of the most serious consequences at stake, and defeating that finding is a priority in the defense.

 What if the other driver was partly at fault?